MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Access/Usage - The marker can search the movies using the search engine.

+Tests - The user should be able to write the movie name in the search bar.

+GUI works as expected.

 3. Popular Movies/Upcoming movies - The user can see the popular and upcoming movies on the home page.

 Working - Yes